10 Reasons to Make Royal Docks Your Home

 Find out more about the fascinating history of the area in the Royal Docks West brochure.

 The Docklands is a place of waterside leisure, with its many boutiques, cafés, cocktail bars and restaurants boasting flavours from around the world.
 The popular restaurant Top 1 Forever is here, with its staple planter-edged terrace, as well as the floating Good Hotel London, which sits right on the water and is an excellent place to grab breakfast, or sip an espresso while taking in the riverside view.

-The Good Hotel is also home to our Sales Office which allows visitors to experience the luxury, refinement and lifestyle on offer at Royal Docks West.
-The Sales Office features state of the art interactive development models, lightboxes, a touch screen TV, and specification boards which enable customers to effortlessly experience the smartly-designed layout, beautiful dressing and high-end finishes within the homes, as well as the view from any apartment.
+The Good Hotel is also home to our Sales Lounge which allows visitors to experience the luxury, refinement and lifestyle on offer at Royal Docks West.
+The Sales Lounge features state of the art interactive development models, lightboxes, a touch screen TV, and specification boards which enable customers to effortlessly experience the smartly-designed layout, beautiful dressing and high-end finishes within the homes, as well as the view from any apartment.
 Call our team on, 020 7776 5740, or register your interest to arrange a viewing.

 The area also features two of the largest and most popular entertainment venues in the UK – the O2, a state-of-art riverside arena which hosts the world's top stars and elite sporting events, and the ExCeL Centre, an exhibitions and entertainment centre located on a 100-acre site.

 The Royal Docks are also in close proximity to prime shopping destinations, such as Westfield Stratford City, one of the largest urban shopping centres in Europe, and the Canary Wharf Shopping Centre, which features 300 shops, bars and restaurants.